pentestjosh/red-team-stuff/awk-prefix-command.md

 ````
 awk '$0="prefix"$0' file > new_file
 ````
-# Append http:// to a list of IPs
+# Example: append http:// to a list of IPs
 ````
 awk '$0="http://"$0' file > new_file